 ATM point-to-point subinterfaces are considered "packet" interfaces when configuring LDP.
-ATM MPLS subinterfaces (and tag switching subinterfaces) are considered LC-ATM interfaces when configuring LDP (see the next section).

 The three router configurations that follow accomplish the following:

 - Enable MPLS hop-by-hop forwarding for the POS links between Router 1 and Router 2 and between Router 1 and Router 3. - Configure the use of LDP for label distribution between Router 1 and Router 2. - Configure the use of TDP (the default) for label distribution between Router 1 and Router 3. - Configure a loopback interface and IP address for each LSR that can be used as the LDP router ID component of the LSR's LDP ID.